xenon92/android_build-scripts/README.md

-About
+## About
-==

-These are my build scripts to compile ROMs.
+These are my build scripts to compile custom android ROMs.